 - Nutritional yeast: I love the flavor this adds to the breading, but if you don’t like nutritional yeast or don’t have it handy, feel free to skip this.

-- Spices: I used granulated onion, granulated garlic, sea salt, and fresh cracked black pepper to season the breading mixture.
+- Spices: I used granulated onion (or onion powder), granulated garlic (or garlic powder), sea salt, and fresh cracked black pepper to season the breading mixture.
 The spices help it taste savory and delicious.
 Feel free to use the spices you enjoy.
 If you are adding your tofu straight to a sauce, you might not need to season the breading at all.

 - Oil, optional: If you are making panko FRIED tofu, you’ll need a high heat oil.
 I recommend sunflower, vegetable, corn, peanut, or canola oil for this.
 Avocado and grapeseed oil are also good options.
+Avoid olive oil.
 If you are airfrying it, you don’t need to use any oil.

 - If baking, prep oven: If you are baking the panko breaded tofu, preheat the oven to 425 degrees Fahrenheit (218 degrees Celsius) and line a baking tray with a silicone baking mat or parchment paper.